Death: Causes

 Selye proposed a unified non-specific approach to many causes of death.
 He demonstrated that stress decreases the adaptability of an organism and proposed to describe adaptability as a special resource, adaptation energy.
 The animal dies when this resource is exhausted.
 Selye assumed that adaptability is a finite supply presented at birth.
 Later, Goldstone proposed the concept of production or income of adaptation energy which may be stored (up to a limit) as a capital reserve of adaptation.
 In recent works, adaptation energy is considered an internal coordinate on the "dominant path" in the model of adaptation.
 It is demonstrated that oscillations of well-being appear when the reserve of adaptability is almost exhausted.

 In 2012, suicide overtook car crashes as the leading cause of human injury deaths in the U.S., followed by poisoning, falls, and murder.

-The causes of death are different in different parts of the world.
-In high-income and middle-income countries, nearly half up to more than two-thirds of all people live beyond the age of 70 and predominantly die of chronic diseases.
-In low-income countries, where less than one in five of all people reach the age of 70, and more than a third of all deaths are among children under 15, people predominantly die of infectious diseases.
+Accidents and disasters, from nuclear disasters to structural collapses, also claim lives.
+One of the deadliest incidents of all time is the 1975 Banqiao Dam Failure, with varying estimates, up to 240,000 dead.
+Other incidents with high death tolls are the Wanggongchang explosion (when a gunpowder factory ended up with 20,000 deaths), a collapse of a wall of Circus Maximus that killed 13,000 people, and the Chernobyl disaster that killed between 95 and 4,000 people.

+Natural disasters kill around 45,000 people annually, although this number can vary from thousands to millions on a per-decade basis.
+Some of the deadliest natural disasters are the 1931 China floods, which killed an estimated 4 million people, although estimates widely vary; the 1887 Yellow River flood, which killed an estimated 2 million people in China; and the 1970 Bhola cyclone, which killed as many as 500,000 people in East Pakistan (present-day Bangladesh).
+If naturally occurring famines are considered natural disasters, the Chinese famine of 1906–1907, which killed 15–20 million people, can be considered the deadliest natural disaster in recorded history.

-In animals, predation can be a common cause of death, livestock have a 6% death rate from predation.
-However, if you are younger, 50% of young foxes die to birds, bobcats, coyotes, and other foxes as well.
+In animals, predation can be a common cause of death.
+Livestock have a 6% death rate from predation.
+However, younger animals are more susceptible to predation.
+For example, 50% of young foxes die to birds, bobcats, coyotes, and other foxes as well.
 Young bear cubs in the Yellowstone National Park only have a 40% chance to survive to adulthood from other bears and predators.

-Natural disasters kill around 45,000 people annually, although this number can vary to millions to thousands on a per decade basis.
-Some of the deadliest natural disasters are the 1931 China Floods, which killed and estimated 4 million people, although, estimates widely vary, the 1887 Yellow River Flood, which killed an estimated 2 million people in China, and the 1970 Bhola Cyclone, killing 500,000 people in Pakistan.

-Accidents and disasters have many different types, from nuclear disasters and structural collapses.
-One of the deadliest incidents of all time is the Failure of the 1975 Banqiao Dam Failure, with varying estimates, up to 240,000 dead.
-Other incidents with high death tolls are; the Wanggongchang explosion when a gunpowder factory ended up with 20,000 deaths, a collapse of a wall of Circus Maximus killing 13,000 people, and the Chernobyl disaster killing between 95 to 4,000 people killed.